samjaninf/OFN-User-Guide---Master/your-profile.md

 **Notifications:** This is the email address where OFN system correspondence will be directed, i.e. order confirmations etc. If this email differs from your login email, you will need to confirm the email address.
 Upon confirmation this email will be added as a manager \(see below\).

-**Manager:**Other OFN users who have been granted permission to manage this account.
+**Manager: **Other OFN users who have been granted permission to manage this account.
 If they don’t already have an OFN account, you can type in the new manager’s email as the notification email \(see above\), this will prompt them to get a confirmation email, and upon confirmation they will become a manager.
-If they’re already a OFN user, type their full email in the manager field.
+If they’re already a OFN user, type their full email in the manager field, and select them from the dropdown list.

 #### Address